liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/00-intro.markdown

 This section of the Learning Path shows you how to create the Get Guestbooks Screenlet.
 You'll use the following steps to create the Screenlet:

 1. Getting started: creating the Screenlet's package, and model class.

 2. Creating the Screenlet's UI (its View).

-3. Creating the Screenlet's server calls.
-This includes the Screenlet's event, callback, listener, and interactor.
+3. Creating the Screenlet's server call.
+Screenlets use *interactors* to make server calls.
+The following components make up an interactor: an event, a callback, a listener, and the interactor interface and its implementation.

 4. Creating the Screenlet class.
+The Screenlet class governs the Screenlet's behavior.

 Before beginning, you should read the tutorial [Architecture of Liferay Screens for Android](/develop/tutorials/-/knowledge_base/6-2/architecture-of-liferay-screens-for-android).